What are the Best Cave and Glowworm Tours in Waitomo?

 2. Cave World Waitomo

 Escape the crowds of Waitomo’s more popular caves on a small-group experience with Cave World Waitomo.
 This 1h15min walking tour ventures through native bush and waterfalls to the breathtaking Footwhistle Cave.
 The cave scenery is dimly lit, just enough for you to admire the stunning limestone formations and glowworm displays.
 The tour concludes with a traditional New Zealand kawakawa tea in native forest surroundings.
+Learn more about Cave World Waitomo on Viator and Tripadvisor.

 Location: 23 Waitomo Village Road